 Melbourne to SydneyA fantastic ride that starts on a high with the Great Ocean Road and only gets better from there.
 Explore the Grampians National Park, sweep through the Victoria Highlands and ride high into the breathtaking Snowy Mountains, before continuing up the New South Wales southern coast to ride into the welcoming embrace of one of the greatest cities on earth.
 Sydney.

 Melbourne to Sydney Self Guided Motorcycle Tour

 The scenery you'll ride through on this trip is simply stunning and some great alpine regions, means some superb biking roads to enjoy!
 This tour is best experienced from late Spring to early Autumn, due to the somewhat changeable weather that can crop up during the winter months.
 With so much to experience and enjoy, sandwiched between two incredible cities, you'll remember these seven days for many more than that.

 A bustling, cosmopolitan city with loads to see and do.
 The 'Cultural Capital of Australia' will do its very best to make you feel welcome.
 Plenty of superb restaurants offering great meals, shopping, parks and an easy to use tram system make touring the city a breeze.
-A brilliant place to set out on this amazing motorcycle tour to Cairns.
+A brilliant place to set out from on this amazing motorcycle tour to Sydney.

 The Great Ocean Road

 Famous as one of the most scenic coastal drives in the world, words can't describe the wonderful scenery and amazing riding on this 280km stretch of road on the fringes of Melbourne, but we'll try anyway.